mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 **Azure Special Regions** exist for compliance and legal reasons.
 They are not generally available and you must request access from Microsoft to use them.
 These regions are US Gov, China and Germany.

-To enforce isolation of your data, you can utilize Dedicated Hosts.
+To enforce isolation of your data, you can utilize *Dedicated Hosts*.
 Each of these is dedicated to a single organization.
 This host-level isolation can help you meet certain compliance requirements.

 ## Azure Pricing and Support concepts